 CF manages user accounts through two User Authentication and Authorization (UAA) servers, which support access control as OAuth2 services and can store user information internally, or connect to external user stores through LDAP or SAML.

 Cloud Foundry uses the git system on GitHub to version-control source code, buildpacks, documentation, and other resources.
 Developers on the platform also use GitHub for their own apps, custom configurations, and other resources.
 To store large binary files, such as droplets, CF maintains an internal or external blobstore.
-To store and share temporary information, such as internal component states, CF uses MySQL, Consul, and etcd.
+To store and share temporary information, such as internal component states, CF uses MySQL and Consul.